eclipse-tractusx/bpdm/docs/api/README.md

 Because agreements and tokens are stored per asset, you can hold access to several assets at once without negotiating again.
 The token lands in `TRANSFER_TOKEN_<ASSET>` and the address of the EDC data plane in `baseUrl`.

-#### Reaching The BPDM APIs With The Transfer Token
+### Reaching The BPDM APIs With The Transfer Token

 The consumer collection deliberately contains no BPDM API requests.
-Instead, each BPDM service publishes an Open-API document per user group which holds only the endpoints that user group may call.
+Instead, the Pool and the Gate publish an Open-API document per user group which holds only the endpoints that user group may call.
 Importing the group that matches your asset into Postman gives you a collection already scoped to that asset:

 | Asset                                   | Service | Access group document               |